szeplakig/bcu_dungeon_world/docs/Character playbooks/The Allomancer.md

 This process is delicate and can cause harm or provide a weaker effect.

-Use up 1 times the metal cost of coins + 4 coins worth of chemicals to create INT uses of Allomantic metal.
+Use up 1 times the metal cost of coins + 4 coins worth of chemicals to create INT+1 uses of Allomantic metal.

 **Roll+INT** to determine the outcome.

-- **On a 10+**: Yhe metal is perfectly prepared.
+- **On a 10+**: The metal is perfectly prepared.
 - **On a 7-9**: You prepare the metal but something happens.
 Choose from the following:
     - **Weak draft**: You create a Weak Allomatic Metal batch.
 This means these powers are weaker.
     - **Accident**: You mess up during the process and hurt yourself but still manage to complete the batch.
-Take 1 harm.
+Take 1 small harm.
     - **Wastage**: You waste a lot of materials.
-You only get half (rounded up) the amount of Allomantic Metal.
+You only get half (rounded up) the amount of Allomantic Metal uses.
 - **On a miss**: You've made a grave mistake in preparation.
+You lose the batch.
 The GM will decide the consequences.
 Choose from the following:
     - **Nothing**: You have managed to leave the room before it filled up with toxic fumes.
     - **Resource Drain**: Your preparation was so off that you’ve wasted not only the intended materials but also additional resources.
 Lose an amount of coins equal to the initial cost.
     - **Cuts**: You cut your hand with a sharp piece. *ouchie, ouchie* Suffer -1 ongoing until you rest for a longer or get healed.
     - **Explosion**: Your preparation goes horribly wrong, resulting in a small explosion.
 Take 1 harm (burn) and you are thrown into a chaotic situation.
     - **Allomantic Backlash**: The process went so wrong that it temporarily disrupts your Allomantic abilities.
 You are unable to use your Allomantic powers until you spend a full day recovering.

+### Ingest Metal

+You consume 1 use of a specific Allomantic metal or alloy and absorb it into your system/body, **Roll+CON**:

+- **On a 10+**: You gain 2 holds.
+Suffer the negative effects of the metal.
+Choose one of the following:
+    - **Ready action**: You can burn one use immediately.
+    - **Effective absorbtion**: Extend the duration of the ingested metal by 2 holds.
+    - **Contained use**: Prevent negative effects from the metal.
+- **On a 7-9**: You gain 2 holds and suffer the metal's negative effect.
+- **On a miss**: You suffer the adverse reactions of consuming the metal, you suffer the negative effect of the metal and choose one from the following:
+    - **Nausea**: The metal reacts badly in your body, making you feel nauseous.
+You must spend an action to recover or suffer -1 ongoing until you do.
+    - **Metal Burn**: The metal burns "hotter" than expected, causing discomfort or minor burns.
+Take 1 small harm.
+    - **Extrication**: Your body forcefully expels the metal in a violent moment.
+You gain no holds and suffer the negative consequences.

+_**Note**: Ingest can be swallowed as a solution, absorbed through the skin of your hands, or other methods you can think of._

+### Burn Metal

+When you actively "burn" (akin to burning calories) an ingested metal to utilize its powers, using up 1 (or more/less) hold(s) of the holds gained from "Ingest Metal".
+Activate the power of a known Allomentic metal for a short period of time. (seconds to minutes, depending on the metal)

 ### Sense Metal Reserves